Yelp/kafka-utils/docs/source/kafka_check.rst

 Checking replicas available
 ===========================
-The :code:`replica_availability` subcommand checks if the number of replicas not available for communication is equal to zero.
+The :code:`replica_unavailability` subcommand checks if the number of replicas not available for communication is equal to zero.
 It will report the aggregated result of unavailable replicas of each broker if any.

-The parameters specific to replica_availability check are:
+The parameters specific to replica_unavailability check are:

 .. code-block:: bash

-   $ kafka-check --cluster-type=sample_type replica_availability
+   $ kafka-check --cluster-type=sample_type replica_unavailability
    OK: All replicas available for communication.

 In case of not first broker in the broker list in Zookeeper:

 .. code-block:: bash

-   $ kafka-check --cluster-type=sample_type --broker-id 3 replica_availability--first-broker-only
+   $ kafka-check --cluster-type=sample_type --broker-id 3 replica_unavailability --first-broker-only
    OK: Provided broker is not the first in broker-list.

 In case where some partitions replicas not available for communication.

 .. code-block:: bash

-   $ kafka-check --cluster-type=sample_type replica_availability
+   $ kafka-check --cluster-type=sample_type replica_unavailability
-   CRITICAL: 2 replica(s) not available for communication.
+   CRITICAL: 2 replica(s) unavailable for communication.

 Checking offline partitions
 ===========================